haskankaya/comp-resources/README.md

 # comp-resources
 computational biology resources, also a public reading list for me
-* denotes things I want to read imminently
+* denotes things I want to read or inspect imminently

 ## basic programming / learning a new language
 - [Codeacademy](www.codeacademy.com) - interactive web-hosted courses to familiarise you with fundamentals of a number of languages.
 Free versions are sufficient to get to know the ropes.